That’s a monument of the Ten Commandments. I would have no problem if that monument was up at a local church.

 I am also a supporter of 1st Amendment rights, freedom of religious choice, and equality.
 To my shock, I was very disappointed to see that the City of Oakland displays a very large monument at the Snow Building entitled: “The Ten Commandments”.
 This monument is categorically a Christian symbol; and a blatant pronouncement of adherence to the Bible and the belief in the Christian God.

 “Disappointment” seems like a good word for the feeling I have about it, too.
 “Outrage” or “offended,” not so much.
-But there’s no reason for the monument to be there.agreed to remove it:
+But there’s no reason for the monument to be there.The East Bay Atheists and the Atheist Advocates of San Francisco had planned a protest at the zoo this coming weekend.

 Joel Parrott, the zoo’s executive director, said that the stone plaque marking Christian tradition was at odds with a zoo — and a diverse region.